-All adds, drops and withdrawals are to be completed ONLINE through WebStar by the established deadline dates.
-If the student receives an Add Authorization Code from an instructor, it is the student's responsibility to process the add using WebStar on or before the deadline.
-Failure to do so will result in not being officially added to the class.
+All adds, drops, and withdrawals are to be completed ONLINE through myGateway by the established deadline dates.
+If the student receives an Add Authorization Code from an instructor, it is the student's responsibility to process the add using myGateway on or before the deadline.
+Failure to do so will result in not being officially enrolled in the class.

 A student will not be permitted to add a new full-term class after the end of the third week of school.
-For adding short-term courses (less than a semester in length) or late-start courses, the student should review the class schedule for deadline dates and/or contact the Admissions and Records Office for further deadline information.
+For adding short-term courses (less than a semester in length) or late-start courses, the student should review the class schedule for published deadline dates.